tensorflow/tensorflow/g3doc/Rationale.md

 also tightly coupled with `affine.apply` and load/store operations; having `index` type is a necessary precondition of a value to be acceptable by these operations.
-While it may be useful to have `memref<?xindex>` to express indirect accesses in MLFunctions, e.g. sparse matrix manipulations or lookup tables, it creates problems MLIR is not ready to address yet.
+While it may be useful to have `memref<?xindex>` to express indirect accesses, e.g. sparse matrix manipulations or lookup tables, it creates problems MLIR is not ready to address yet.
 MLIR needs to internally store constants of aggregate types and emit code operating on values of those types, which are subject to target-specific size and alignment constraints.
 Since MLIR does not have a target description mechanism at the moment, it cannot reliably emit such code.
 Moreover, some platforms may not support vectors of type equivalent to `index`.

 Indirect access use cases can be alternatively supported by providing and